-Veeam Backup & Replication stores all information about backup infrastructure, jobs settings, job history, sessions and other configuration data in a Microsoft SQL Server database.
+Veeam Backup & Replication stores all information about backup infrastructure, jobs settings, job history, sessions and other configuration data in a Database server often referred to as the “Configuration Database”

 When planning the Veeam Backup & Replication deployment, you must choose the placement of the configuration database.
-It may be either a local or remote SQL Server with several licensing options available.
+It may be either a local or a remote Database Server.
 Please see the following recommendations to ensure your Veeam setup will scale to the size of your infrastructure.

-There may still be scenarios where a remote SQL Server is the better choice:
+There may still be scenarios where a remote DB Server is the better choice then a local install:

 - Licensing - Some enterprises have dedicated virtual clusters for SQL Server due to licensing constraints.
-In such cases, you may place the Veeam configuration database on existing instances to lower the overall TCO
+In such cases, you may place the Veeam configuration database on existing instances to lower the overall TCO.
+Alternatively, if you are well below 5000 VMs, consider using PostgreSQL.

 Veeam Backup & Replication may consume high amounts of CPU and RAM while processing backup or replication jobs.
 To achieve better performance and load balancing it is necessary to provide sufficient RAM and CPU resources to Veeam components.
 Remember to add additional resources, if the backup server is responsible for multiple roles, such as repository server or backup proxy.